winterNan/kv-echo/README.md

     $ ./run_echo --small
 ~~~

-Echo will create a persistent heap in /dev/shm.
+Echo will create a persistent heap in /dev/shm defined by the macro PERSISTENT_HEAP.

 To collect the trace of accesses to persistent memory,
 make sure you have debugfs mounted in Linux.